sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 * An identifier where a term is expected is interpreted as a variable reference if a matching declaration (from a quantification) is in scope - otherwise it is interpreted as a constant.
 * All identifiers are **case sensitive**.
 This is, for example, something to double-check if you're seeing something interpreted as a constant that you intend as a variable reference.

-## Storing Knowledge and Making Inferences - SCFirstOrderLogic.Inference.Basic
+## Storing Knowledge & Making Inferences - with SCFirstOrderLogic.Inference.Basic

 Once you have some sentences, storing them and making inferences can be done with the aid of the types in the `SCFirstOrderLogic.Inference.Basic` package.
 This library includes a few very simple knowledge bases - one that uses forward chaining, one that uses backward chaining, and one that uses resolution.